💠 Comunitatea Abheda

 The posture of the illumination is called in Sanskrit Prarthanasana.
 It is an example of a simple practice that can be achieved over long periods of time, having notable effects.

-This technique can be performedwithout any other helpful element, without preparatory exercises, at any time, even if we have just eaten a hearty meal or if we are in the middle of preparing for an exam.
+This technique can be done without any other helpers, without preparatory exercises, at any time, even if we have just eaten a copious meal or if we are in the middle of preparing for an exam.

 If practiced correctly and intensely, the posture of enlightenment gives us the opportunity to taste a little of the wonderful effects of the authentic yogic practices of Abheda Yoga.

 However, at the course we can benefit from many more secret initiatory explanations and authentic initiation.
-This it gives us a much greater efficiency in practice.
+This It gives us much greater efficiency in practice.

 Effects: